 With that said, it’s best to keep your mouth shut (unless you need a few select others to help with your overall situation or group).

-While you (the prepared) are adapting your way through life after the collapse (or fill in the blank______), the absolutely most important aspect for preparing for the unprepared is that of security (there is no doubt in my mind whatsoever that this will be paramount in today’s world).
-The bleeding hearts may disagree to their heart’s content, but I can tell you with certainty that in the hypothetical circumstance of a deep fall, your life will be in grave danger from the unprepared (some of them), and potentially even from some of ‘the prepared’.
+You (the prepared) will be adapting your way through life after the collapse (of whatever it is).
+The absolutely most important aspect for preparing for the unprepared will be security.
+The ‘bleeding hearts’ may disagree to their heart’s content, but I would like to suggest that in the hypothetical circumstance of a deep collapse, your life will be in grave danger from the unprepared.
+And potentially from some of ‘the prepared’.